oist/optinist/docs/utils/tutorials.md

 <img width="600px" src="../_static/tutorials/fig23_twobox.png" alt="Whole" />
 </p>

-In one plotting box (ex, the one with ID:0), select a background image such as meanimg or Vcorr from the Select Item pulldowns.
+In one plotting box (ex, the one with ID:0), select a background image such as meanimg from the Select Item pulldowns.

 <br>
 <p align="left">
 <img width="100px" src="../_static/tutorials/fig24_selectitem.png" alt="Whole" />
 </p>

 In the same plotting box, select cell_roi from the Select Roi pull-downs.
+Both Suite2P and CaImAn include the process to drop the extracted ROIs that do not meet the criteria.
+In OptiNiSt, the cell ID is given to all the ROIs.
+Cell_roi is the ROIs that passed the criteria.

 <br>
 <p align="left">